StudioMystery/StudioMysteryWebsite/content/blog/fallout-3-is-the-perfect-survival-horror-game 153e42cd90a7804991bfc7c00546bd00.md

 ## Final Thoughts

 There is obviously a lot of crossover between the post apocalyptic and horror genres, going back all the way to the book _Alas, Babylon_.
-And in some ways, post apocolytic is a subset of horror.
+And in some ways, post apocolytic is a subset of survival horror.

 But my concept of the perfect survival horror game requires more than simple adherence to the genre.
 Fallout 3 bends the genre to its message, and that is a level of craft that may be overlooked or forgotten by modern audiences, and definitely doesn’t get enough credit.